AnomalousUnderdog/menugen-for-labwc/Readme.md

 - **Custom Footer**: Supports a customizable footer with dynamic icons and separators.
 - **Auto-Reconfigure**: Can automatically reconfigure Labwc after generating the menu.

-## Important Notes on Icons

-⚠️ Icon Search Paths

-This script currently looks for icons in `/usr/share/icons`.
-It does not search `~/icons` or `~/.local/share/icons`.

-If your `settings.ini` specifies a theme (e.g., "Papirus") that is installed locally in your home folder, the icons will not appear in the menu.
-Please ensure your desired icon theme is installed system-wide in `/usr/share/icons`.

 ## Usage

 ### Generate Static Menu